Messi-Q/Smart-Contract-Dataset/README.md

         7.}
     ```

 As can be seen, the *block.timestamp* is assigned to variable *closingTime* (line 4), and the variable *closingTime* is called in the return statement (line 5).
-Thus, we label the function *closeRound* existing the timestamp dependency vulnerability, i.e., label = 1.
+Thus, we label the function *closeRound* to have the timestamp dependency vulnerability, i.e., label = 1.

-Case 2: When the *block.timestamp* is assigned in the strict condition statements (e.g., _require_ and _assert_), we label that the corresponding function does not exist the timestamp dependency vulnerability.
+Case 2: When the *block.timestamp* is assigned in the strict condition statements (e.g., _require_ and _assert_), we label the corresponding function to have no  timestamp dependency vulnerability.

     ```
         1.contract Safe {